fullstaq-ruby/infra/docs/infrastructure-bootstrapping.md

  3. Go to Security ➜ Secret Manager.
  4. Create a secret with the name `gpg-private-key` and upload the private key.

-## Step 3: Create Github repositories and CI account
+## Step 3: Create Github repositories

 Create the following Github repositories: